mishiesmunchies/mishiesmunchies.github.io/pages/about.md

 permalink: /about
 ---

-Mishies Munchies is dedicated to creating the most delicious vegan and dairy-free cinnamon rolls in Vancouver.
+Mishie's Munchies is dedicated to creating the most delicious vegan and dairy-free cinnamon rolls in Vancouver.